-Cognitive thinking is where we aim at finding the single, correct, answer to a question or problem.
-We use data and options to decide on a final answer, this is the type of ‘thinking’ that advance computers are able to do.
+Cognitive thinking is when we aim to find the single, correct, answer to a question or problem.
+This is the type of ‘thinking’ that advance computers are able to do.

-The Literacies- Technological, Data, and Human.
+The facts of ‘The Literacies- Technological, Data and Human.’

-Technological is the understanding of mathematics, coding and basic engineering principles.
-The idea behind this is for people to understand the way our new form of communication and literacy work.
-This will enable us to use it to its fullest potential as coding becomes our common language.
-Letter and number have been studied in schools for hundreds of years as it was the fundamentals of human communication, now that technology is taking over this we must learn not only how to use technology but how it works e.g. how to make the new software program that will send image or data to each other.
+‘Technological is the understanding of mathematics, coding and basic engineering principles.’
+(P. 57) Letter and number have been studied in schools for hundreds of years as it was the fundamentals of human combination, now that technology is taking over this we must learn not only how to use technology but how it works, especially in the creative environment for example, how to make the new software program that will send image or data to each other.